How to become part of our restaurant network

 - Windsor Service Alliance

 Funds are spent on purchasing food from our network of approved restaurants and food partners, and this food is distributed to our aligned, non-profit partner network.
-Sonoma Family Meal is a volunteer-run, grassroots organization that has fed nearly 300,000 chef-prepared meals since 2017.
+Sonoma Family Meal is a volunteer-run, grassroots organization that has fed nearly 300,000, and counting, chef-prepared meals since 2017.

 What is the SFM Emergency Food Network?